Applied Reconciliation: Indigenous Partnership Building

 • 2022 - Living Lakes Canada helped facilitate the three-part webinar series Indigenous-led Water Relationships within the Columbia Basin, which was organized to create space, time and place for a Knowledge Holder and a technician from three Indigenous Peoples (Ktunaxa, Secwépemc, Syilx Okanagan) to present on their values, how they relate to water and the future of water.
 Over 600 people registered for the series of 3-hour webinars.
 The success of the event was built upon the strong relationships that Living Lakes Canada has with the Ktunaxa, Secwépemc, and Syilx Okanagan Knowledge Holders and technicians who saw the value in sharing their perspectives in this way.

-2022 Elder engagement session with ʔakisq̓nuk First Nation, BC.
-LLC Photo
+2022 Elder engagement session with ʔakisq̓nuk First Nation, B.C.
+Living Lakes Canada Photo

 • 2021 - The Let’s Talk About Water International Film Festival recognized our short movie “Alhgoh ‘uts’ut’en (We all work together) for Water” documenting CABIN-STREAM training with the Binche Whut’en First Nation in B.C. and Living Lakes Canada’s relational approach to reconciliation.